 Not far from Spiss castle, there is a unique religious place called Spiss chapter – nicknamed as Slovak Vatican.
-Since the 12th century the church life was organized from here by the bishops, provost, and canonists.
+Since the 12th century, church life was organized from here by the bishops, provosts, and canonists.

 The dominant is the Late Romanesque – early Gothic St. Martin Cathedral from the 13th century.
 Inside you can find 8 altars some of the original Gothic.

 In 1995, Pope John Paul II visited this place too.

 Spiss podhradie – the area under the castle was also listed in Unesco.